Thrust reversal: Principle and uses

+Thrust reversers are not required by the FAA for aircraft certification, where landing performance has to be demonstrated with no reverse thrust, but "airlines want them, primarily to provide additional stopping forces on slippery runways".

-A landing roll consists of touchdown, bringing the aircraft to taxi speed, and eventually to a complete stop.
-However, most commercial jet engines continue to produce thrust in the forward direction, even when idle, acting against the deceleration of the aircraft.
-The brakes of the landing gear of most modern aircraft are sufficient in normal circumstances to stop the aircraft by themselves, but for safety purposes, and to reduce the stress on the brakes, another deceleration method is needed.
-In scenarios involving bad weather, where factors like snow or rain on the runway reduce the effectiveness of the brakes, and in emergencies like rejected takeoffs, this need is more pronounced.
+The brakes on the landing gear are sufficient in normal circumstances to stop the aircraft, but for safety purposes, and to reduce the stress on the brakes, another braking method is necessary.
+This also applies in bad weather, when snow or rain on the runway reduce the effectiveness of the brakes, and in emergencies like rejected takeoffs.

-A simple and effective method is to reverse the direction of the exhaust stream of the jet engine and use the power of the engine itself to decelerate.
-Ideally, the reversed exhaust stream would be directed straight forward.
-However, for aerodynamic reasons, this is not possible, and a 135° angle is taken, resulting in less effectiveness than would otherwise be possible.
 Thrust reversal can also be used in flight to reduce airspeed, though this is not common with modern aircraft.
 There are three common types of thrust reversing systems used on jet engines: the target, clam-shell, and cold stream systems.
 Some propeller-driven aircraft equipped with variable-pitch propellers can reverse thrust by changing the pitch of their propeller blades.
 Most commercial jetliners have such devices, and it also has applications in military aviation.

-Types of thrust reversal systems
+Types of systems

 Small aircraft typically do not have thrust reversal systems, except in specialized applications.
 On the other hand, large aircraft (those weighing more than 12,500 lb) almost always have the ability to reverse thrust.
 Reciprocating engine, turboprop and jet aircraft can all be designed to include thrust reversal systems.